Massage Treatments – What is Good Pain vs Bad Pain?

 Another somewhat important part of this process of Good Pain vs Bad Pain is that at any point bruises may occur because everyone is different and no matter how some can be sensitive to their veins internally, others have a different constitution of the body whereas bruising can happen to either or one of them only.
 Be only aware that practitioners are here to make you feel comfortable and pain-free above all so both can and will engage in communicating their best interests during treatment as and when necessary so they are happy, trusting and at peace.

-In my experience, I suggest my clients revert to deep breathe throughout the entire session, this way it is easier to sustain the pressure and better release without leaving signs of bruising.
+In my experience, I suggest my clients revert to deep breathing throughout the entire session, this way it is easier to sustain the pressure and better release without leaving signs of bruising.
 They are happy and appreciate the understanding as well as the bond created with good communication during the session.